Gcriste/playandtrade/README.md

-## Play and Trader guitar app for buying and selling guitars
+## Play and Trade guitar app for buying and selling guitars

 ### Made with Reactjs, nodejs, express, Javascript, MySQL,